Before you buy

 What happens when a resource plan expires?

 If you have another applicable resource plan, the system automatically uses it.
-Otherwise, your usage is billed at pay-as-you-go rates.
+Otherwise, the system bills your usage at pay-as-you-go rates.

-Before the resource plan expires: To continue enjoying the discounted rates, renew the resource plan.
-If you only plan to use the remaining quota within the current validity period, no action is needed.
+Before the resource plan expires: If you want to continue to benefit from the discounts of a resource plan, you can choose to renew the resource plan.
+If you want to offset usage only with the remaining quota within the current validity period, no action is required.

 Can I renew a resource plan?

-Resource plans with an hourly or daily commitment period support renewal.
-For resource plans that do not support renewal, you can purchase a new one.
+Resource plans that have an hourly or daily commitment period support renewal.
+For resource plans that do not support renewal, you can buy a new one.

 You cannot renew, upgrade, or stack a resource plan after it has expired.